You are on our United Kingdom site

 On 18 March 2025, the Government published a consultation on mandatory ethnicity and disability pay gap reporting, which closed on 10 June 2025.
 In addition, a call for evidence, which closed on 30 June 2025, sought views on making the right to equal pay effective for ethnic minority and disabled people and other areas of equality law.
 Responses to this will help shape this bill.

-Timings for implementation for these reforms are therefore still uncertain, but we anticipate that these reforms will be more likely to be introduced later, for example into 2026/27.
+Timings for implementation for these reforms are therefore still uncertain, but we anticipate that these reforms will be more likely to be introduced later, for example later in 2026/27.

 Other longer-term reforms

-There will also be longer-term reforms (such as a review of worker status and parental leave system), which the Government recognises will take longer to undertake and implement and will require a further review or call to evidence, with any changes to the law to follow.
+There will also be longer-term reforms (such as a review of worker status and the parental leave system), which the Government recognises will take longer to undertake and implement and will require a further review or call to evidence, with any changes to the law to follow.
 The first of these has commenced with a review of parental leave and pay and accompanying call for evidence launched on 1 July 2025.
 The review is set to run for 18 months after which a roadmap for implementation is promised.
-The review of worker and employment status is anticipated by the end of 2025.
+The review of worker and employment status was anticipated by the end of 2025 (but this is still awaited).

 At a glance